-Anthony is passionate about helping other single dads in similar situations.
-He said, “I know so many single fathers, but it’s not publicized.
+“This (experience at Richmond Place) was a gateway to help me figure out what I wanted to do,” Anthony says.
+“I know so many single fathers.
 And for men who experience domestic abuse, there’s shame and disbelief.
 There’s a stigma around it.
-I used to just run away from the situation.
-I didn’t think the police would believe me anyway, or I might have ended up the one in trouble.
-You end up feeling like less of a man.
-But I want other men to see that it’s possible to get their kids back and get on a good track.”
+I want other men to see that it’s possible to get their kids back and get on a good track.”

 About Richmond Place